Science has contributed greatly to HIV and AIDS prevention and treatment over the last decade.

 People with HIV in high-income Western countries are now living longer and healthier lives, thanks to the effective antiretroviral drugs introduced in the 1990s.
 However, it’s important to note that the death rate among HIV-positive people continues to be higher than HIV-negative people.
 Most deaths in HIV-positive individuals are connected to late detection of the disease.

-As people continue to live healthy and longer lives with HIV, the demographics of the HIV-positive population is also shifting.
-According to the CDC, in 2014, an estimated 1.2 million people were living with HIV in the United States.
-An estimated 44,073 people were diagnosed with HIV infection in the United States in 2014.
-The number of new HIV diagnoses fell 19 percent from 2005 to 2014.
-Despite some progress, HIV infection has increased among a few groups, such as African-American gay and bisexual men, who accounted for the largest number of estimated HIV diagnoses (11,201).
+As people continue to live healthy and longer lives with HIV, the demographics of the HIV-positive population are also shifting.
+According to the Centers for Disease Control and Prevention, in 2015, an estimated 1.1 million people were living with HIV in the United States.
+An estimated 38,739 people were diagnosed with HIV infection in the U.S., in 2017.
+The number of new HIV diagnoses fell 9%, from 2010 to 2016.
+Despite some progress, HIV infection disproportionately affects some groups, such as African Americans and gay and bisexual men.

-According to a study published in the journal of Scientific Reports, researches are looking at a new method of curing the disease by targeting the genetic code of HIV that goes inside the cell.
-The new method uses the protein Cas9, which was modified in order to recognize HIV’s genetic code that inserts itself in the cells.
+According to a study published in the journal of Scientific Reports, researchers are looking at a new method of curing the disease, by targeting the genetic code of HIV that goes inside the cell.
+The new method uses the protein Cas9, which was modified in order to recognize HIV’s genetic code that inserts itself into the cells.
 Once the modified protein recognizes HIV’s genetic code, an enzyme will be released to remove the sequence, snipping away the virus.
-After the process, this “clean” blood is injected back to the patient.
+After the process, this “clean” blood is injected back into the patient.
 This is just the beginning of what may be a huge breakthrough in the fight against the disease.

-Also, according to the NIH, scientists have identified an antibody from an HIV-infected person that potently neutralized 98 percent of HIV isolates tested, including 16 of 20 strains resistant to other antibodies of the same class.
+Also, according to the National Institutes of Health, scientists have identified an antibody from an HIV-infected person that potently neutralized 98% of HIV isolates tested, including 16 of 20 strains resistant to other antibodies of the same class.
 The breadth and potency of this antibody, named N6, make it an attractive candidate for further development to potentially treat or prevent HIV infection, according to the researchers.

-Positive Care at Keck Medicine of USC in Los Angeles provides a full spectrum of treatments focusing on the needs of patients living with HIV and AIDS.
-Our experts in Positive Care include a team of infectious disease physicians and general internists specializing in HIV.
-At Keck Medicine of USC, our expert physicians are committed to providing comprehensive adult primary care to all members of our community.
-We provide services at our Keck Medical Center and Downtown Los Angeles locations.
-To find out more, visit http://www.keckmedicine.org/positive-care/.
+Positive Care at Keck Medicine of USC in Los Angeles provides a full spectrum of treatments, focusing on the needs of patients living with HIV and AIDS.
+Our experts in Positive Care include a team of infectious disease physicians and general internists, specializing in HIV.
+At Keck Medicine, our expert physicians are committed to providing comprehensive adult primary care to all members of our community.
+We provide services at our Keck Medical Center of USC and Downtown Los Angeles locations.
+To find out more, visit https://wwkeckmedicine.wpengine.com/positive-care/.